 If neither side is surprised, they encounter each other simultaneously.

 If the encounter distance isn't immediately obvious from the fiction, you can determine it randomly.
 If indoors or underground, the encounter happens at 1d6 x 10 feet.
 If outdoors, the encounter happens at 1d6 x 10 yards.

 Unless it's otherwise obvious, roll to determine an enemy's Reaction when they encounter the party for the first time.

 When there's a chance that an enemy or group of enemy might lose their nerve in combat, roll Morale.

-In combat with a single enemy, roll Morale at the end of each Round in which the enemy takes damage to their Flesh.In combat with a group of enemies, roll Morale when the enemies have their first casualty, and again when they have lost half their number.
+In combat with a single enemy, roll Morale at the end of each Round in which the enemy takes damage to their Flesh.In combat with a group of enemies, roll Morale at the end of each Round in which one of them dies.

-To roll Morale, roll 1d20 under or equal to 12 and over the highest enemy HD.
-If successful, they continue to fight.
+To roll Morale, roll 1d20 equal to or less than the enemy's ST. If successful, they continue to fight.
 If they fail, they run at their first opportunity—they might regroup and strike again from a stronger position.

 If an enemy is especially brave, roll twice and take the better result.
 If they're especially cowardly, roll twice and take the worse result.